googleapis/cloud-bigtable-clients-test/docs/test_proxy.md

 *   `RemoveClient()` removes the client object from the map/hash/dict, so that the proxy user can no longer see the object. `RemoveClient()` should be called after `CloseClient()`.

+The `status` field of response messages:

+*   It should always represents an error returned by the client library.
+In other words, problems in either the proxy logic or test <-> proxy communication shouldn't appear in this field.

+*   The response of BulkMutateRows also contain per-mutation status.
+Test proxy should disambiguate between RPC failure and individual entry failure, and set MutateRowsResult.status according to the overall RPC status.
+For test cases that are focused on per-mutation failures, we will only check the per-mutation status (as different clients may exhibit different overall statuses).